shieldworks/aegis-web/docs/philosophy.md

 We follow the **guidelines** outlined in the next few sections as an architectural baseline.

-Since **Aegis** is still in development, some of these goals discussed in the following sections may still need to be fully implemented.
-Regardless, they are the **guiding principles** we steer towards while shaping the future of **Aegis**.

 ## Do One Thing Well

 At a 5000-feet level, **Aegis** is a secure Key-Value store.